IanFinlayson/exploring-cs/chapter07.md

 2.  **Identify the outputs**

     For most problems, there is also some kind of solution that you are looking for.
-If we don\'t have the output we are looking for firmly in mind, it will be hard to hit upon the right algorithm.
+If we don't have the output we are looking for firmly in mind, it will be hard to hit upon the right algorithm.
 Listing the outputs our algorithm is expected to produce will make sure we know our goal.